Height (Wood, 2014) – Is Height Genetic?

 GH1: This gene encodes for a growth hormone protein.
 Gene mutations can cause isolated growth hormone deficiency, which causes slow growth and short stature.

 EVC: The function of the protein that this gene codes for is unknown.
-However, it is believed to be involved in normal growth and development.
+However, experts believe it is involved in normal growth and development.
 Mutations in this gene cause Ellis-van Creveld syndrome, characterized by dwarfism, abnormal nails and teeth, and heart defects.
-At least one mutation in this gene has also been associated with Weyers acrofacial dysostosis.
-This condition is similar, but usually milder, than Ellis-van Creveld syndrome.

 GPC3: This gene encodes for a protein involved with cell growth and division.
 In most cases, it appears to restrict growth although it may have the opposite effect in some parts of the body.
 Several mutations in this gene may cause Simpson-Golabi-Behmel syndrome, a condition characterized by infants larger than normal at birth that continue to grow and gain weight at an accelerated rate.